-- Changes in demand for supplies caused by the addition of new programs or termination of old ones; and - Possible cost changes, especially in supplies such as fuels and other petroleum-related products. - 3.
-Services and Charges This is a broad category that encompasses a wide variety of expenditures including: - Professional services (such as legal or engineering services); - Communications and transportation (telephone, postage, etc.); - Printing and advertising; - Insurance (other than that contained in personal services); - Utility services: - Repairs and maintenance; - Rentals (including hydrant rental); - Debt service; and - Other services and charges (such as organization memberships or costs of official bonds).
+- Changes in demand for supplies caused by the addition of new programs or termination of old ones; and, - Possible cost changes, especially in supplies such as fuels and other petroleum-related products. - 3.
+Services and Charges This is a broad category that encompasses a wide variety of expenditures including: - Professional services (such as legal or engineering services); - Communications and transportation (telephone, postage, etc.); - Printing and advertising; - Insurance (other than that contained in personal services); - Utility services; - Repairs and maintenance; - Rentals (including hydrant rental); - Debt service; and, - Other services and charges (such as organization memberships or costs of official bonds).
 Membership dues for Accelerate Indiana Municipalities (Aim) are an example of one of the dues a municipality would budget in this category.

-- Changes in demand for, or cost of, professional services; - Changes in postage or telephone rates; and - Changes in insurance costs (auto, liability and property).
+- Changes in demand for, or cost of, professional services; - Changes in postage or telephone rates; and, - Changes in insurance costs (auto, liability and property).

-4. This category is limited to projected expenditures for capital improvements.
+4. Capital Outlays - This category is limited to projected expenditures for capital improvements.
 Capital outlays may be budgeted for land, buildings, other improvements, machinery and equipment, and other capital needs.

-- Long-term or ongoing projects requiring capital expenditures, such as right-of way acquisition; - Method of financing (purchase, lease-purchase, etc.); and - Fire apparatus, police vehicles, street sweepers, sanitation equipment, etc.
+- Long-term or ongoing projects requiring capital expenditures, such as right-of way acquisition; - Method of financing (purchase, lease-purchase, etc.); and, - Fire apparatus, police vehicles, street sweepers, sanitation equipment, etc. - 5.
+Debt Service This category is limited to projected expenditures for principle, interest, and lease payments on outstanding debt.